Marketing Intermediate Updated 2026-03-22

 What is Monthly Recurring Revenue (MRR)?

-Monthly recurring revenue (MRR) is the predictable, normalized revenue a subscription business earns each month from active subscribers — the single most important financial metric for SaaS and subscription companies.
+Monthly recurring revenue (MRR) is the predictable, normalized revenue a subscription business earns each month from active subscribers.
+The single most.

 What is Monthly Recurring Revenue (MRR)?

-The basic formula: number of active subscribers × average revenue per subscriber = MRR.
+The basic formula: number of active subscribers Ă— average revenue per subscriber = MRR.
 A SaaS company with 500 customers paying $100/month has $50,000 MRR.
-Annual subscriptions get divided by 12 for MRR calculation — a $1,200/year plan contributes $100/month to MRR.
+Annual subscriptions get divided by 12 for MRR calculation.
+A $1,200/year plan contributes $100/month to MRR.

 MRR is the heartbeat metric for subscription businesses.
 Investors, operators, and boards use it to gauge business health.
 Bessemer Venture Partners calls it the “single most important metric” for SaaS companies, and their Cloud Index tracks MRR growth rates as the primary valuation driver.